What are Lanthanides?

 - They are magnetic.

-The atomic size or ionic radii of tri positive lanthanide ions decrease steadily from La to Lu due to increasing nuclear charge and electrons entering inner (n-2) f orbital.
+The atomic size or the ionic radii of tri positive lanthanide ions decrease steadily from La to Lu due to increasing nuclear charge and electrons entering inner (n-2) f orbital.
 This gradual decrease in the size with an increasing atomic number is called lanthanide contraction.

 Consequences of Lanthanide Contraction